mskyttner/dns-test-docker/README.md

 - If you do not, Open file /etc/default/docker and add --bip=172.17.0.1/24 --dns=172.17.0.1 to DOCKER_OPTS variable.

 Restart docker daemon after you have done that (sudo service docker restart or sudo systemctl restart docker.service respectively depending on your linux distro).

+## Walkthrough, step-by-step

+To figure out which nameservers you use currently, you can use some tool suitable for your platform.
+On Linux it could for example be a command like: `nm-tool | grep DNS` or for other ways to do it, see http://askubuntu.com/questions/152593/command-line-to-list-dns-servers-used-by-my-system.

+For your host machine to be able to use the Docker DNS server a few changes has to be made for the docker daemon and the IP of the Docker DNS server needs to be added to the nameserver list used by your host - on Linux this is done through the resolvconf configurations.
+To configure the Docker Daemon, create a file `/etc/docker/daemon.json` with the following content:

+	{
+		"dns": ["172.17.0.1", "your.corporate.network.nameserver1", "your.corporate.network.nameserver2", "8.8.8.8", 8.8.4.4"],
+		"bip": "172.17.0.1/24"
+	}

+The first IP is the IP of the dnsdock container.
+The second and third are nameserver used in your corporate network.
+The last two are public DNS server IPs offered by Google.
+To add the DNSdock's IP in the first line of resolv.conf in your host machine, do NOT edit that file, instead ensure you have 'resolvconf' package installed and add the following line to `/etc/resolvconf/resolv.conf.d/head`:

+	nameserver 172.17.0.1

+Then restart the service resolvconf

+	sudo service resolvconf restart # or equiv depending on your distro

+The DNSdock container IP is then added to resolv.conf, you can verify it with:

+	cat /etc/resolv.conf

+This should enable other services to identify each other using domain name besides container name and also be able to reach the Internet from within the containers.

+# Should you be using dnsmasq and/or dnsdock?

 ## dnsmasq